On the Double Copy for Spinning Matter

 In this appendix we outline the \12x12 construction in $d=4$.
-It is interesting to make connection with the spinor formalism for massive particles \cite{Arkani-Hamed:2017jhn} and recently implemented for double copy in \cite{Johansson:2019dnu}.
+It is interesting to make connection with the spinor formalism for massive particles \cite{Arkani-Hamed:2017jhn}, recently implemented for obtaining a massive double copy in \cite{Johansson:2019dnu}.
 Let us briefly sketch how our operation will read in such variables.
 For this, observe that we can write

 where $E_{\mu}^{ab}$ is a spin-1 polarization vector, $\tilde{E}^{ab}{\cdot}P=0$, with the little group indices $\{a,b\}=\{1,1\},\{2,2\},\{1,2\}$.
 Note its spinors satisfy the Dirac equation

 where $P=P_{\mu}\sigma^{\mu}$ and $\tilde{P}=P_{\mu}\tilde{\sigma}^{\mu}$.
 Then it is true that $[1^a,1^b]=-m\epsilon^{ab}$, and $\langle 1^a,1^b\rangle=m\epsilon^{ab}$ Now, in terms of the Dirac matrices note that